Hbindra11/devops-cloud-portfolio/README.md

 ```

-The repository is being gradually structured as I progress through my **8-week DevOps Foundations Practice Plan**, covering key domains such as CI/CD, containerization, cloud infrastructure, and automation.
+The repository is being gradually structured as I progress through a **phase-based, ongoing DevOps upskilling roadmap**, covering key domains such as CI/CD, containerization, cloud infrastructure, automation, and infrastructure as code.

 ---